Chaitanya-79ai/Portfolio_optimizer_API/README.md

 - The optimizer is long-only and does not allow short selling.
 - If constraints are infeasible, the API returns a validation error instead of producing invalid weights.
-- `GLD` has no dividend yield in the expected workbook, so its dividend yield is treated as `0`.